utilitywarehouse/cockroachdb-manifests/docs/scaling.md

 ### Re-check cluster health

-Whether you're adding, removing, re-adding, or replacing nodes, you should always check on the cluster other making modifications.
+Whether you're adding, removing, re-adding, or replacing nodes, you should always check on the state of the cluster after making modifications.
 The same steps [taken before applying changes](#check-cluster-health) can be applied after - in particular make sure there are no under-replicated ranges being reported.